georgeboot/laravel-echo-api-gateway/README.md

 This package currently only works with either [Bref](https://bref.sh) or [Laravel Vapor](https://vapor.laravel.com), though the latter one involves some manual set-up.

-As soon as version 1.0 will be released, this package will be suitable for production workloads.
-Until then, it is advised to only use this package for non-critical / non-production projects.

 ## Requirements

 In order to use this package, your project needs to meet the following criteria: